COMLEX USA exams will be administered at Pearson VUE testing centers beginning with Level 3

 - Can I see what the computer-based examinations look like before I take at test?

 - Yes, you can take practice exams on the NBOME website.
 Visit Practice & Preparation for each level examination.
 You are encouraged to review and take the practice exams before test day.

 Before the practice and actual examinations, a tutorial is presented before you start the test so you can familiarize yourself with the operation of the computer, the program options, and the procedures used during the examination.

 The system may not run properly when using other browsers.
 At this time, NBOME does not recommend accessing practice exams from a mobile device because of compatibility issues.

-- For students working on a MAC computer, NBOME recommends using Safari to access the online practice tests
+- NBOME recommends using Google Chrome to access the online practice tests

 - Does the NBOME offer any study materials for the COMLEX-USA examinations?